 Group Leader: Frank Dibert, PhDTime: Tuesday 1:00 - 2:00pm Location: Wang 8 Members: Maximum of 10Age range: 25-75Duration of membership: 10 weeks

 The goals of this group are to develop awareness of depressive-related triggers and habitual reactions and learn ways to create a pause in this seemingly automatic process.
-Foster and support a kind, compassionate approach toward ourselves and one’s depression.
-Build a lifestyle that supports mindfulness practice, emotional well-being and recovery.
+It also helps members foster and support a kind, compassionate approach toward ourselves and one’s depression and build a lifestyle that supports mindfulness practice, emotional well-being and recovery.

 Group Leaders: Marc Bolduc, LICSW, CADC II, CGPTime: Monday 12:00 - 1:00pmLocation: West End Clinic, Room 110Members: Maximum of 10 Age range: 25-75Duration of membership: No set time period

 A time limited and semi-structured group, offering an expedited opportunity to participate in group atmosphere with others who are interested in addiction treatment.
 This group an opportunity for members to discuss ongoing concerns related to early recovery.

 The Readiness Group welcomes members who would like support during the early stages of recovery.
 Topics covered include reducing the use of substances or abstinence.
 The group facilitates engagement with additional addictions programming and assists with treatment referrals and recommendations.

 Group Leader: Jennifer Blewett, LICSWTime: Thursday 12:00 - 1:00pm Location: West End Clinic, Room 110Members: Maximum of 13 Age range: 25-75Duration of membership: 8 weeks

 A mixed gender, time-managed group with a commitment to participation for 8 weeks.
 The group provides an opportunity for discussion, skill-building and information relevant to abstinence or reduction of use.